braidn/Knowledge-Repo/ReasonML.md

 * Much like in every other language: Modules are a way to namespace and encapsulate code functunality.
 * One large Reason pattern is to have a main type per module with the name `t`
   * ex: `SomeModule.t.someMethodOrVar`
-* Sometimes/often there is a make function that's sets up the module at runtime.
+* Sometimes/often there is a make function that sets up the module at runtime.
   * this is not a Reason pattern but, an Ocaml one.
   * also often called 'initialization' where a new version of something is created (OO baby!)
 * To pass these around we use the `open` keyword followed by the module namespace.